You can add buttons to App notifications to direct users to take specific actions. App notifications support one or two buttons, e.g., a single

 Airship records button clicks to help you track how your audience engages with your messages.
 Airship records them as Custom EventsEvents that indicate that a user performed a predefined action, such as adding an item to a shopping cart, viewing a screen, or clicking an Unsubscribe button.
-Custom events can trigger automation and journeys.
+Custom events can trigger automation, journeys, scenes, and surveys.
 You can code them into your app or website, or send them to Airship from an external source using the custom event API.
 Custom events contain

 properties that you can use to personalize messages. with the name

 button--<BUTTON_ID>, where BUTTON_ID is either the button’s label or ID (when using the API).
 These events are included in Message Reports, Event Tracking, and Real-Time Data StreamingA service that delivers engagement events in real time via the Data Streaming API or an Airship partner integration.

 Airship provides 30+ predefined buttons, which have preset labels and actions.
 Some buttons support changing their associated actions.